nodejs/i18n/CONTRIBUTING.md

 # Contribution Guidelines

-All information above related to [nodejs/i18n](https://github.com/nodejs/i18n/) repository only, and if you looking for localization guides, please open [get started](./GETTING_STARTED.md) guide.
+All of the information above relates to the [nodejs/i18n](https://github.com/nodejs/i18n/) repository only.
+For localization guides, please see the [Getting started](./GETTING_STARTED.md) guide.

 ## Code of Conduct